-From the 2016/17 academic year onwards, you may be able to apply for a postgraduate loan from the UK government.
+Since the 2016/17 academic year students have been able to apply for a postgraduate loan from the UK government.
 The postgraduate loan is not income assessed.

-Loans will be available for both taught and research master's programmes (MA, MSc, MBA, MREs, LLM and MPhil) and cover all subject areas.
+Loans are available for both taught and research master's programmes (MA, MSc, MBA, MREs, LLM and MPhil) and cover all subject areas.
 Eligible new postgraduate students can borrow up to £10,609 towards any costs (like accommodation or tuition fees) associated with their study.

 Postgraduate loans are not available for postgraduate certificates or postgraduate diplomas.
 You cannot apply for a loan if you have already gained a qualification at masters (or higher) level.

 Visit the GOV.UK website for more information on how to apply, how to repay your loan and eligibility criteria.